MicrosoftDocs/navdevitpro-content-pr/fin-graph/get-vendorPurchases.md

 Do not supply a request body for this method.

 ## Response
-If successful, this method returns a ```200 OK``` response code and VendorPurchases object in the response body.
+If successful, this method returns a ```200 OK``` response code and vendorPurchases object in the response body.

 ## Example